^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diagnostic criteria of idiopathic (primary) dilated cardiomyopathy
+Diagnostic criteria for idiopathic (primary) dilated cardiomyopathy

-• Left ventricular ejection fraction <45% and / or shortening fraction <25%, assessed by echocardiography, radionuclide scanning or angiography.
+• Left ventricular ejection fraction <45% and/or shortening fraction <25%, assessed by echocardiography, radionuclide scanning, or angiography.

-• Systemic hypertension (> 160/100 mmHg).
+• Systemic hypertension (>160/100 mmHg).

 • Diseases of the pericardium.